sagemath/grant-europe/2014-09-08-meeting-report.rst

 concrete implementation of a Virtual Research Environment, when the call was about doing research about such environments.
-On the other hand, Steve's vision of an application was much more fitting into the call, being broader and more abstract; however the applicability of the plan and the adequacy of the team was more questionable.
+On the other hand, Steve's vision of an application was much more fitting into the call, being broader and more abstract; but also more fuzzy, and with a more questionable adequacy with the team and its needs.
 We worked out a `merge <WorkPackages.rst>`_ of the two visions.

 Two important points of departure are: